paulovn/sparql-kernel/README.rst

 Requirements
 ------------

 The kernel has only been tried with Jupyter 4.x.
-It worsk with Python 2.7 and Python 3 (tested with Python 3.4).
+It works with Python 2.7 and Python 3 (tested with Python 3.4).

 The above mentioned `SPARQLWrapper`_ & `rdflib`_ are required dependencies